Physical Activity, Body Mass Index and Generalized Anxiety Disorder: Unraveling the Multifaceted relationships among University students

 Abstract

-Objective: The objective of this study was to evaluate the association between body mass index, score for generalized anxiety disorder and international physical activity status among university students.
+Objective: To evaluate the association between body mass index, score for generalized anxiety disorder and international physical activity status among university students.

 Conclusion: The study emphasizes the importance of targeted interventions to improve mental health and promote physical activity among young adults, considering the observed associations between anxiety, BMI, and eating behaviors.